Premature Babies: Are They Destined To Have Problems or Can We Make a Difference with Stimulation and Opportunity? (UPDATED 2022)

 This update is from Koa’s chronological age of 20 months (17 months corrected) up until now being 3 yrs 7 months (43 months) or 3 yrs 4 months (40 months) corrected.

 Koa was an extremely active and energetic 20 month old.
 Regarding Koa’s health, everything has been very smooth.
 He is doing amazingly well with absolutely no concerns whatsoever.
-I think I may have said this before however we will be eternally grateful to the Doman family, their staff and the Institute as we believe with every cell in our body, that without their care, support, knowledge and love, we wouldn’t be where we are today.
+I think I may have said this before however we will be eternally grateful to The Staff of the Institute as we believe with every cell in our body, that without their care, support, knowledge and love, we wouldn’t be where we are today.

 Looking back, one of the main things we did with Koa was spend as much time as possible on the track from day one of getting out of the NICU and keeping him as mobile as possible with every chance we had.
 This is so important for a babies development on every level.
 When Koa was about 6 months old, we were planning to move overseas.
 For the next 3 months we were busy arranging the move and when he was 9 months old, we were on our way from Japan to Australia.
 When we arrived, it was a busy and unstable period with many hours spent running around arranging different things which unfortunately took up precious time that could have been allocated to Koa and allowing more opportunity through out the day for him to be mobile.
 Instead, he was in a car seat or the pram or we carried him as we needed to get to different places to arrange different things within certain timeframes.